Melbourne High School: History

 The school oval was the next to be revamped.
-In 1999, new turf wickets which would be maintained by a curator were added, along with new drainage and watering as well as an upgrade to the lighting.
-The new oval was given the name of the Woodfull-Miller Oval in honour of Bill Woodfull, a former student and principal, and Keith Miller, another former student, both highly regarded Australian test cricketers.
+In 1999 new turf wickets which would be maintained by a curator were added, along with new drainage and watering as well as an upgrade to the lighting.
+The new oval was named the Woodfull-Miller Oval in honour of Bill Woodfull, a former student and principal, and Keith Miller, another former student, both highly regarded Australian Test cricketers.

 Willis continued to upgrade the school's facilities with the construction of a cardio room in the Nineties building, and the addition of four junior science classrooms.

-The Army Cadets and Air Force Cadets received a new building in 2002, a building which included orderly rooms, meeting rooms, seminar rooms, display areas, kitchen and toilets.
-In 2002, new change rooms were also constructed in the Old Boys Pavilion, along with the construction of a new hockey pavilion overlooking the synthetic hockey field.
+In 2002 the Army Cadets and Air Force Cadets received a new building which included orderly rooms, meeting rooms, seminar rooms, display areas, kitchen and toilets.
+In 2002, new change rooms were also constructed in the Old Boys Pavilion, along with the a hockey pavilion overlooking the synthetic hockey field.

 The school increased its enrolment to 1,366.
 This meant a lower cutoff in the entrance exam, which led to the school's median ENTER dropping to second in the state.
 The median returned to first place in 2009 (see Academics).